Fashion consumer psychology is complex and fascinating

 Consumer psychology is the scientific study of the influence of thoughts, beliefs, feelings and perceptions on consumer behaviour (selecting, purchasing, using and disposing of products, services, ideas or experiences) to satisfy needs and desires, at individual, group, organisation or community level.

-In this one-day course we examine the psychological processes underpinning fashion consumption in the 21st century.
-We explore the challenges facing retailers in complex and uncertain environments, and discuss how the application of tools and insights can address these and help retailers meet consumer expectations.
+In this one-day course we examine the psychological processes underpinning the attraction of fashion shopping and how these are involved when we consume fashion in the 21st century.
+We explore the challenges facing retailers in complex and uncertain environments, and discuss how the application of tools and insights can address these challenges to support retailers in their quest to meet consumer expectations.

 Please note, the organiser reserves the right to reschedule if fewer than 4 delegates register.